4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 ---------
 Smoothing refers to post-processing techniques that enhance the accuracy of a Kalman filter's state and covariance estimates by incorporating both past and future measurements.
-In contrast, standard forward filtering (as implemented in :class:`~smsfusion.AidedINS`) relies only on past and current measurements, leading to suboptimal estimates when future data is available.
+In contrast, standard forward filtering (as provided by :class:`~smsfusion.AidedINS`, :class:`~smsfusion.AHRS` and :class:`~smsfusion.VRU`) relies only on past and current measurements, leading to suboptimal estimates when future data is available.

 Fixed-interval smoothing
 ........................
 The :class:`~smsfusion.FixedIntervalSmoother` class implements fixed-interval smoothing for an :class:`~smsfusion.AidedINS` instance or one of its subclasses (:class:`~smsfusion.AHRS` or :class:`~smsfusion.VRU`).
-After a complete forward pass using the AINS algorithm, a backward sweep with a smoothing algorithm is performed to refine the state and covariance estimates.
+After a complete forward pass using the given AINS algorithm, a backward sweep with a smoothing algorithm is performed to refine the state and covariance estimates.
 Fixed-interval smoothing is particularly useful when the entire measurement sequence is available, as it allows for optimal state estimation by considering all measurements in the sequence.